readium/webpub-manifest/profiles/audiobook.md

     {
       "href": "http://example.org/part1.opus",
       "type": "audio/ogg",
-      "bitrate": 32
+      "bitrate": 64
     }
   ]
 }
 ```

-All Link Objects present in the `alternate` array:

-- <strong class="rfc">must</strong> indicate their media-type using `type`
-- <strong class="rfc">should</strong> indicate their bitrate using `bitrate`
-- <strong class="rfc">must</strong> reference audio resources of the same duration as the top-level Link Object
-- <strong class="rfc">must not</strong> include the following keys: `title`, `duration` or `templated`

-## 4. Packaging
+## 6. Packaging

 An Audiobook publication may be distributed unpackaged on the Web, but it may also be packaged for easy distribution as a single file.
-To achieve this goal, this specification defines the [Readium Packaging Format (RPF)](https://readium.org/webpub-manifest/packaging.html).
+To achieve this goal, this specification defines the [Readium Packaging Format (RPF)](../packaging.md).

 To maximize compatibility with dedicated apps, such a package has its own file extension and media-type: